mkitzan/constexpr-sql/README.md

 - `INNER JOIN`, `OUTER JOIN`, `LEFT JOIN`, and `RIGHT JOIN`
 - `GROUP BY`, `HAVING`, and `ORDER BY` (using indexes can simulate some of these features)
 - `IN` operation within `WHERE` clause
-- Helper function for writing query output to file
 - Template argument error detection

 As of April 2020, Constexpr SQL is only supported by **`GCC 9.0+`**.
 The compiler support is constrained because of the widespread use of the new `C++20` feature ["Class Types in Non-Type Template Parameters"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0732r2.pdf) (proposal `P0732R2`) which is only implemented by `GCC 9.0+`.
 Library users specify SQL queries and column labels with string literals which are converted into `constexpr` objects all of which relies on functionality from `P0732R2`.